Approach

 Structured thinking

 Clarity usually comes from structure.
-That may mean defining the central question, identifying what matters most, surfacing assumptions, or distinguishing between what is essential and what can wait.
+That may mean defining the central question, surfacing the assumptions an idea rests on, and distinguishing what is essential from what can wait.

 This kind of work is often as much about framing as it is about making.
 A stronger frame tends to make better decisions possible.